tewhatuora/fhir-connectathon-march-2024/NEMSGuaranteedSubscriber-dotNET/README.md

 1. Clone this repo into a folder of your choice.
 2. Copy the `properties.json` into the source folder
 3. Select the `source/properties.json` file and under the Properties panel set `Copy to Output` to `Copy if newer`
 4. Open the `source/properties.json`, the details are mostly complete.
-Ask the NEMS team leader for a username and password and update the place holders `YOUR-USERNAME` and `YOUR_PASSWORD`
+Ask the NEMS team leader for a username and password and update the place holders `YOUR-USERNAME` and `YOUR-PASSWORD`